 - A clean cloth or sponge

-Begin by mixing together equal parts of hydrogen peroxide and water in the spray bottle.
+Begin by mixing equal parts of hydrogen peroxide and water in the spray bottle.
 Then, add a few drops of white vinegar to the mixture.
-Spray the stained area of the clothing with the mixture, and then use the cloth or sponge to scrub the stain.
+Spray the stained area of the clothing with the mix, and then use the cloth or sponge to scrub the stain.
 Rinse the clothing in cold water, and then launder as usual.

 Tips and Tricks

 One of the most frustrating things about enjoying a glass of wine is dealing with the inevitable stains on your clothes.
 But don’t worry; you can use some simple tips and tricks to get those pesky wine stains out of your clothes for good.